HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 action on your turn.
 ##### Defensive Tactics
-At 7th level, you gain one of the following features of your choice.\
+At 7th level, you gain one of the following features of your choice.<br/>
-**Escape the Horde.** Opportunity attacks against you are made with disadvantage.\
+**Escape the Horde.** Opportunity attacks against you are made with disadvantage.<br/>
-**Multiattack Defense.** When a creature hits you with an attack, you gain a +4 bonus to AC against all subsequent attacks made by that creature for the rest of the turn.\
+**Multiattack Defense.** When a creature hits you with an attack, you gain a +4 bonus to AC against all subsequent attacks made by that creature for the rest of the turn.<br/>
 **Steel Will.** You have advantage on saving throws against being frightened.
 ##### Multiattack
-At 11th level, you gain one of the following features of your choice.\
+At 11th level, you gain one of the following features of your choice.<br/>
 **Volley.** You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
-You must have ammunition for each target, as normal, and you make a separate attack roll for each target.\
+You must have ammunition for each target, as normal, and you make a separate attack roll for each target.<br/>
 **Whirlwind Attack.** You can use your action to make melee attacks against any number of creatures within 5 feet of you, with a separate attack roll for each target.
 ##### Superior Hunter’s Defense
-At 15th level, you gain one of the following features of your choice.\
+At 15th level, you gain one of the following features of your choice.<br/>
-**Evasion.** When you are subjected to an effect, such as a red dragon’s fiery breath or a lightning bolt spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on a saving throw, and only half damage if you fail.\
+**Evasion.** When you are subjected to an effect, such as a red dragon’s fiery breath or a lightning bolt spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on a saving throw, and only half damage if you fail.<br/>
-**Stand Against the Tide.** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.\
+**Stand Against the Tide.** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.<br/>
 **Uncanny Dodge.** When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.